braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 Here’s what it looks like for Typeform:<br>![][12]

 {% alert note %}
-Data transformation may not yet support external platforms that require special verification or authentication for webhooks.
-Consider leaving [product feedback]({{site.baseurl}}/user_guide/administrative/access_braze/portal/) if you're interested in using this type of platform with data transformation.
+Braze Data Dransformation may not yet support external platforms that require special verification or authentication for webhooks.
+Consider leaving [product feedback]({{site.baseurl}}/user_guide/administrative/access_braze/portal/) if you're interested in using this type of platform with Braze Data Transformation.
 {% endalert %}

 ## Step 4: Write transformation code